neomatrix369/awesome-ai-ml-dl/data/README.md

 Page dedicated to data exploratory analysis, preparation, cleaning, pre-processing / wrangling, generation, feature engineering and other related topics

+The question to ask ourselves: _Do we know our data...?_

 ---
 ## Ethics / altruistic motives